 Main aim

-The main aim of the lesson is to to enable students to correctly identify descriptive adjectives (plus one adverb) and their opposites.
+The aim of this lesson is for students to correctly identify a set of common descriptive adjectives (and one adverb) and their opposites.

 Materials